-Various aspects of the projects can be modified based on scenarios.
+Various aspects of the projects can be modified based on `scenarios'.
 These are user-defined modes that change the behavior of a project.
-Typical examples are the setup of platform-specific compiler options, or the use of a debug and a release mode (the former would activate the generation of debug information, when the second will focus on improving code optimization).
+Typical examples are the setup of platform-specific compiler options, or the use of a debug and a release mode (the former would activate the generation of debug information, while the second will focus on improving code optimization).

 Instead, project files support the notion of scenarios controlled by external values.
 Such values can come from several sources (in decreasing order of priority):

 `External function second parameter'.